 Step 3: Submit a criminal record check (original copy) that includes a vulnerable sector check.
 The criminal record check must be issued within one month prior to submission.
 You can submit the criminal record check by mail or you can bring it to the office.

 Step 4: Apply to Pearson VUE to take NCLEX.
 Register and create a web account with Pearson VUE at www.pearsonvue.com and pay the exam fee.
 CRNPEI advises Pearson VUE of a graduate’s eligibility to take the NCLEX upon confirmation of program completion from the Dean of the school of nursing.
 You will be able to schedule an appointment with Pearson VUE to take the exam after receipt of the authorization to test (ATT) from Pearson VUE.
 NCLEX results will be emailed to all candidates typically 2-3 days after taking the exam.
-The NCLEX will be offered in Charlottetown: January 24-25, 2019.
+The NCLEX will be offered in Charlottetown: May 29-June 4, 2019.
 The NCLEX is available at other writing centers outside of the province on an ongoing basis.

 Testing Accommodation - In order to receive instructions on how to proceed with a request for testing accommodation, CRNPEI must be contacted at least one month prior to taking the NCLEX.
 Email us at firstname.lastname@example.org to arrange this.

 If you were previously registered as an RN in PEI beyond the last 3 years, you must complete a new application for registration.